 The requirements that sim racers have for gloves are different to drivers engaged in Motorsports.
 Generally, a sim racing glove needs to be lighter, thinner, doesn’t need to cover the forearm and definitely doesn’t need to be fireproof!
 With that said, I’ve included a few pairs of FIA racing gloves too.
 My preference is very much towards something lighter and breathable making summer cycling gloves among the best choice for sim racers.

 Read the full article below or jump to my best recomendations using these links:

 FIA Racing gloves: are they OK for sim racing?

-The Freem Senso 16’s are definitely the more fashionable choice – you see a lot of professional drivers in the upper categories wearing Freem kit.
+The Freem Senso’s are definitely the more fashionable choice – you see a lot of professional drivers in the upper categories wearing Freem kit.
 They have a very brightly patterned grip, although I’ll add there is less provision for grip than their Sparco counterparts.

-If heat is an issue, try a lightweight glove like these Alpinestars Radars (below), or the popular Alpinestars F-Lite cycling gloves.
+If heat is an issue, try a lightweight glove like these Alpinestars Radars (below), or the popular Alpinestars F-Lite cycling gloves (above).

-For lightness and coolness you need a neoprene, Lycra, stretch mesh fabric to get a tight fit (loosly fitting gloves are a nightmare for the paddle shifters).
+For lightness and coolness you need a neoprene, Lycra, stretch mesh fabric to get a tight fit (loosely fitting gloves are a nightmare for the paddle shifters).